Sophos Review: Quick Expert Summary

-I really like that Sophos’s mobile app has a lot of additional features — including an authenticator and password vault — but I do feel a little disappointed that Sophos doesn’t include some of these extras in the desktop version as well.
+I really like that Sophos’s mobile app has a lot of additional features — including an authenticator and a password vault.
+But I do feel a little disappointed that Sophos doesn’t include some of these extras in the desktop version as well.

-The full malware scan on my Android phone was pretty quick, only taking approximately 8 minutes, and it didn’t drain my cellphone’s battery at all during the scan.
+The full malware scan on my Android phone was pretty quick, only about 8 minutes, and it didn’t drain my cellphone’s battery at all.

-As iPhones don’t require the same kind of protection as Android devices, the Sophos Intercept X iOS app doesn’t include the same feature as the Android version.
+As iPhones don’t require the same kind of protection as Android devices, the Sophos Intercept X iOS app doesn’t include the same features as the Android version.